objectivedynamics42/studio-one/RecordingNotes.md

 1. To duplicate a part or pattern, select the part or pattern and hit the D key

 ## Steps to add a drum track
-### TODO Fix the list sub items
 1. Add an instrument track called "Kick"
-2. Drag an instance of Impact onto the newly added track 2.1 I plan to add sound samples to this so I can just use the "default" kit
+2. Drag an instance of Impact onto the newly added track
 3. Assign sound samples to midi channels by dragging the sound file onto the corresponding Impact pad.
 See the general midi percussion key map listed above for the pads to target
-3.1 After dropping a sample onto a pad, right click and select "Rename pad".
+4. After dropping a sample onto a pad, right click and select "Rename pad".
 Applying a naming convention to pads can make the role of each pad easier to remember.
 Drum samples are stored here:
 > C:\Users\mike\Documents\Recording\Downloaded Samples\Drums